 Copper-based bottom paints have been banned for pleasure craft on the east coast of Sweden and are restricted on the west coast of Sweden and in Denmark depending on cuprous oxide leach rates and vessel size.
-Copper-based anti-fouling paints have been banned in the Netherlands for recreational boats since 1999.
+Copper-based antifouling paints have been banned in the Netherlands for recreational boats since 1999.
 (Swedish Chemicals Inspectorate 2004; Ministry of the Environment Danish Environmental Protection Agency 2003; The Netherlands Ministry of Housing, Spatial Planning and the Environment 2004; College Toelating Bestrijdingsmiddelen 2004).

 When the dissolved copper level exceeds the standard, it is harmful to marine life such as mussels, oysters, scallops, sea urchins and crustaceans.
-When the dissolved copper level exceeds the standard, it is harmful to marine life such as mussels, oysters, scallops, sea urchins and crustaceans.
 It also changes the types of phytoplankton that are able to thrive in boat basins.
-(Calabrese et al.1984; Coglianese & Martin 1981; Gould et al. 1988; Katz 1998; Krett Lane 1980; Krishnakumar et al.1990; Lee & Xu 1984; Lussier et al.1985; MacDonald 1988; Martin et al.1981; Redpath 1985; Redpath & Davenport 1988; Stromgren & Nielsen 1991; Vander-Weele 1996).10
+(Calabrese et al.1984; Coglianese & Martin 1981; Gould et al. 1988; Katz 1998; Krett Lane 1980; Krishnakumar et al. 1990; Lee & Xu 1984; Lussier et al.1985; MacDonald 1988; Martin et al. 1981; Redpath 1985; Redpath & Davenport 1988; Stromgren & Nielsen 1991; VanderWeele 1996).10